Between You and I (2018)

 Between You and I investigates how our perception of the world is coloured by the cultural conditions in which we are situated.

-Through the globalization and increased connectivity, we are exposed to other cultures These alternative perspectives impact our own, scratching surface of our tinted lenses creating openings.
+Through globalization and increased connectivity, we are exposed to other cultures.
+These alternative perspectives impact our own, scratching surface of our tinted lenses creating openings.
 Through these openings, we eventually unravel, blend and transform our own identities.

-Between You and I (2017), Scratched cellophane, aluminum strip, double sided tape, and fishing wire, sizes variable.
+1 Between You and I. 2018.
+Scratched cellophane, aluminum strip, double sided tape, and fishing wire.
+Dimensions variable.

-Through the lines, I see you; em ta evaw uoY dnA (2017), Scratched cellophane, double sided tape and mounting tape on Perspex frame, 35cm x 27cm x 5cm.
+2 Through the lines, I see you; em ta evaw uoY dnA.
+2018.
+Scratched cellophane, double sided tape and mounting tape on Perspex frame.
+35cm x 27cm x 5cm.

-Empty lines (2017), Scratched cellophane, double sided tape and mounting tape on Perspex frame, 35cm x 27cm x 5cm.
+3 Empty lines.
+2017.
+Scratched cellophane, double sided tape and mounting tape on Perspex frame.
+35cm x 27cm x 5cm.